Haivision/srt-rfc/draft-sharabayko-mops-srt.md

-The main goal of the SRT's default LiveCC algorithm is to adjust the minimum allowed packet sending period PKT_SND_PERIOD (and, as a result, the maximum allowed sending rate) during transmission based on the average packet payload size AvgPayloadSize and maximum bandwidth MAX_BW.
+The main goal of the SRT's default LiveCC algorithm is to adjust the minimum allowed packet sending period PKT_SND_PERIOD (and, as a result, the maximum allowed sending rate) during transmission based on the average packet payload size (AvgPayloadSize) and maximum bandwidth (MAX_BW).

-On the sender side, there are three events LiveCC algorithm reacts to: on sending a data packet, on an acknowledgement (ACK) packet reception, and on a timeout event as described below.
+On the sender side, there are three events that the LiveCC algorithm reacts to:
+(1) sending a data packet, (2) receiving an acknowledgement (ACK) packet, and (3) a timeout event as described below.

-On sending a data packet (either original, or retransmitted), update the value of average packet payload size AvgPayloadSize:
+(1) On sending a data packet (either original or retransmitted), update the value of average packet payload size (AvgPayloadSize):

 ~~~
 AvgPayloadSize = AvgPayloadSize * 0.875 + PacketPayloadSize * 0.125
 ~~~

 where PacketPayloadSize is the payload size of a sent data packet, in bytes;
-the initial value of AvgPayloadSize is equal the maximum allowed packet payload size which can't be larger than 1456 bytes.
+the initial value of AvgPayloadSize is equal to the maximum allowed packet payload size, which can't be larger than 1456 bytes.

-On an acknowledgement (ACK) packet reception:
+(2) On an acknowledgement (ACK) packet reception:

 Step 1.
-Calculate SRT packet size pktsize as the sum of average payload size AvgPayloadSize and SRT header ({{packet-structure}}), in bytes.
+Calculate SRT packet size (PktSize) as the sum of average payload size (AvgPayloadSize) and SRT header size ({{packet-structure}}), in bytes.

 Step 2.
-Calculate the minimum allowed packet sending period PKT_SND_PERIOD
+Calculate the minimum allowed packet sending period (PKT_SND_PERIOD)
 as:

 ~~~
-PKT_SND_PERIOD = pktsize * 1000000 / MAX_BW
+PKT_SND_PERIOD = PktSize * 1000000 / MAX_BW
 ~~~

 where MAX_BW is the configured maximum bandwidth which limits the bandwidth usage by SRT, in bytes per second; PKT_SND_PERIOD is measured in microseconds.

-On a retransmission timeout (RTO) event, follow the same steps as described in "On an acknowledgement (ACK) packet reception" part.
+(3) On a retransmission timeout (RTO) event, follow the same steps as described in method (1) above.

-RTO is the time that an acknowledgement is expected after a data packet is sent out.
-If there is no ACK after this amount of time elapsed, a timeout event is triggered.
+RTO is the amount of time within which an acknowledgement is expected after a data packet is sent out.
+If there is no ACK after this amount of time has elapsed, a timeout event is triggered.
 Since SRT only acknowledges every SYN time ({{packet-acks}}), the value of retransmission timeout is defined as follows: